 How to cold stratify at home:

-It’s a long process, but gardening is a skill of patience isn’t it?
+It’s a long process, but gardening is a skill of patience, isn’t it?

 After this, your seeds have been stratified, you can safely plant them in soil, moisten and cover them with a light layer of soil.

-Seeds should germinate within a week.
+Seeds should germinate within 1-2 weeks.